 Manufacturers exist in a competitive environment.
 Manufacturing Improvement by using The Toyota Production System, above all, creates Operational Excellence.
 Though the following list seems simple, it is not.
 However, this is the path to 6 Sigma Manufacturing Operational Excellence:

 - Map the Value Stream

 Cost of Quality vs. Sigma

 That is to say, the Cost of Quality is onerous on those operating at lower Sigmas.
-As Philip B. Crosby taught in his book: “Quality is Free” that poor quality costs include:
+As Philip B. Crosby taught in his book: “Quality is Free” poor quality costs include:

-- increased warrenty costs,
+- increased warranty costs,

 - rework costs,